-Enter the maximum voltage (volts), the maximum current (amps), voltage phase angle, current phase angle, time, and the angular frequency (rad/s) into the calculator to determine the Instantaneous Power.
+Enter the peak (maximum) voltage (volts), the peak (maximum) current (amps), voltage phase angle, current phase angle, time, and the angular frequency (rad/s) into the calculator to determine the instantaneous power for sinusoidal AC waveforms.

 - All Electrical Calculators